Sample Chapters

 Keira lets out her signature singsong laugh.

 He takes a seat across from her.
 She can talk for hours about what she’s going through.
 The words just flow from her.
 He wishes he was like his sister, but he’s not built like she is.
-If anyone presses him for how he’s really feeling, his whole body goes tight, his brain scrambles, words receding out of reach.
+If anyone presses him for how he’s really feeling, his whole body goes tight, his brain scrambles, words vanish.

-He is still looking at his daughter.
-Throughout his life he has had bouts of anxiety, panic attacks, whatever you want to call them, like he’s been having since the night by the river, but he has done his best to keep his baggage to himself, especially around Evie, and he has never had an episode in her presence.
+Throughout his life he has had bouts of anxiety, panic attacks, whatever you want to call them, like he’s been having since the night by the river, but he has done his best to keep his baggage to himself, especially around Evie.
 She brings something out in him that nobody else does, a calm.
 But maybe she picks things up from him, maybe he is holding her back.
 He swallows, sick that this could be true.

 “I’ll call her this afternoon, after I take Evie to the playground.
 It’s a beautiful morning—we’ll have some fun together.
 That should help both of us.”